Tech-at-DU/React-Fundamentals-tutorial/P05-Adding-React-Router/content.md

 > [info]
 >
 > Quick note! `HashRouter` and `BrowserRouter` are two options.
-They act the same in our app and only differ in how they handle the URL.
+They act the same in our app and only differ in how they handle the URL/Path.
 >
 > HashRouter includes a # in the URL, while BrowserRouter does not include the #.
 >